Movie-Trivia-Guess-The-Movie-Trivia-qui/.github/profile/README.md

-# Movie Trivia Quiz & Guess The Movie: Emoji Trivia Game Fun Challenges for Movie Buffs
+# Movie Trivia Quiz & Guess The Movie: Can You Name These Iconic actors?

 Are you a movie enthusiast looking to test your knowledge?
 Whether you enjoy classic films, Disney masterpieces, or modern blockbusters, a **Movie Trivia Quiz** is the perfect way to challenge yourself and have some fun.
 In this article, we’ll dive into exciting **Movie Trivia** and **Movie Quiz Trivia** challenges, from **Guess the Movie** to **Christmas Movie Trivia** and even **Marvel Movie Trivia Quiz**.